 Food, decorations and rituals that make the holidays festive for people can be hazardous to pets.
-LSU AgCenter veterinarian Dr. Christine Navarre cautions pet owners to keep the season safe for their animals.
+This is what pet owners need to do to keep the season safe for their animals.

 If a new pet is on your gift list, wait until after the holidays to actually introduce the new pet to the family.
 Being introduced to new surroundings is stressful enough on a puppy or kitten without the added excitement of the holidays.